 Groin strain or sports hernia?June 6, 2019

-Doesn’t if feel great to get out there and play?
-Whether it’s basketball, football, hockey, soccer or whatever sport you enjoy, it feels good to move like you used to.
-Then one day, while you’re playing, you feel this sharp pain shoot into your groin, or down your leg.
+Doesn’t it feel great to get out there and play?
+Whether it’s basketball, football, hockey, soccer, or whatever sport you enjoy, it feels good to move like you used to.
+Then one day, while you’re playing, you feel this sharp pain shoot into your groin or down your leg.
 What is going on?
 It is a good possibility that you are experiencing a muscle strain.
-Groin strains most commonly occur in the muscles on the inside of the leg, but the strain can also occur in the front of the hip or at the bottom of your abdomen.
+Groin strains most commonly occur in the muscles on the inside the leg, but the strain can also occur in the front of the hip or at the bottom of your abdomen.
 Another condition that might feel like a groin strain but is something very different is a sports hernia.
 So how do you tell the difference between a groin strain and a sports hernia?

-A groin strain will usually happen when performing a high speed movement involving the legs.
+A groin strain will usually happen when performing a high-speed movement involving the legs.
 There will be a specific moment in which the strain will be felt.
-The pain will be sharp and is usually felt in the groin, front of the hip or back of the hip.
+The pain will be sharp and is usually felt in the groin, in front of the hip, or back of the hip.
 Strains occur when the tension is too much for the muscle to handle.
 The strain is the result of some tearing of the muscle and can be more or less severe.
-Recovery time is very much dependent on severity of the strain.
+Recovery time is very much dependent on the severity of the strain.
 The most common muscle group involved in groin strains are the adductor muscles.
 This muscle group is made up of multiple muscles on the inside of your leg.
 They help move your leg in and out.
 They also help maintain your balance when you stand on one leg.
 Other less common groin strains affect your hip or abdominal muscles.
 Signs and symptoms can be different with each individual, but are commonly: